Photonic quantum metrology with variational quantum optical non-linearities: Introduction

-In this work, we propose a new method to deterministically generate metrologically-relevant states with large photon numbers exploiting tunable optical non-linearities variationally.
-In particular, we consider two coupled cavity systems with two different types of non-linearities: the coupling to a single two-level system that appears in cavity-QED and a Kerr-type one.
-We show that by using the quantum Fisher information (QFI) as cost function of the algorithm, our VQA transforms unentangled coherent states in the two arms of the PQC into states showing metrological advantage with large photon numbers, and requiring only shallow circuit depths in both physical platforms.
-In a second step of the VQA, by maximizing the classical Fisher information (CFI) we also find optimal measurements for the protocol.
-For the two ansätze, we consider the impact of noise and show how the states found can still offer metrological advantage in that case.
-Our variational approach can be applied following two different strategies: \textit{in situ}~\cite{Kimble1998,cimini2023variational,on2023programmable}, i.e., optimizing the PQC directly on the quantum hardware, or \textit{in silicon}, i.e., simulating the PQC in a classical computer and then running the quantum hardware with the optimal parameters~\cite{Steinbrecher2019,Sun2021}.
+In this work, we combine VQAs with state-of-the-art quantum optical non-linearities to design an algorithm that overcomes the limitations of current protocols.
+In particular, we consider two types of PQCs (the \textit{ansätze}) each formed by two coupled cavity systems but featuring different types of non-linearities: the coupling to a two-level system that appears in cavity QED and a Kerr-type one.
+Our method employs the QFI as cost function to find the optimal parameters that transform unentangled coherent states into states that approximately saturate the HL.
+Importantly, we find that the number of operations required is independent of the photon number with both types of non-linearities, which guarantees that the fidelity of the generated states will not decrease with the photon number, unlike in existing protocols.
+For the two ansätze, we consider the impact of noise and show that the generated states feature a larger robustness than NOON and TFS.
+In a second step of the VQA, we consider photon number measurements and maximize the classical Fisher information (CFI) to find the optimal measurement within that scheme.
+Our variational approach can be applied following two different strategies: \textit{in situ}~\cite{Kimble1998,cimini2023variational,on2023programmable}, i.e., optimizing the PQC directly on the quantum hardware, or \textit{in silicon}, i.e., simulating the PQC on a classical computer and then running the quantum hardware with the optimal parameters\cite{Steinbrecher2019,Sun2021}.
+Codes to reproduce the results of this manuscript are available in~\cite{GitHub}.